elliemcavoy/zolsha-order-online/README.md

 <li>See a summary of the items in my shopping bag and an order total each time I add a new item without having to visit the shopping bag each time.</li>
 <li>Calculate the delivery fee by providing my postcode. </li>
 <li>Review my shopping bag details before completing the checkout process and make any amendments should they be required. </li>
-<li>Provide delivery & contact details before providing payment for the order.</li>
+<li>Provide delivery & contact details before providing payment for my order.</li>
+<li>View a confirmation of the items I have ordered & the order number.</li>
 <li>Have the option to register for an account by providing an email and creating a password & username.</li>
 <li>Check availability for a table in the restaurant on a given date and make a dining reservation. </li>
 </ol>